MorrellLAB/Barley_NAM_Parents/README.md

 PI_436149 | 31.0% | 2-row
 PI_223883 | 16.3% | 6-row

-The exome capture SNP calls for the seven discordant samples were filtered to only the good 9k sites (excluding the [9k SNPs with no BLAST hits](https://github.com/lilei1/9k_BOPA_SNP/blob/master/no_blast_hits_SNPs/no_blast_hits_9k_snpID)) and merged with the VCF file for the NSGC core.
+The exome capture SNP calls for the seven discordant samples were filtered to only the good 9k sites (excluding the [9k SNPs with no BLAST hits](https://github.com/lilei1/9k_BOPA_SNP/blob/master/no_blast_hits_SNPs/no_blast_hits_9k_snpID)) and merged with the VCF file for the NSGC landraces.
 PLINK was used to create a pairwise similarity matrix of the merged VCF file to determine the likely identity of the discordant NAM parents.

 ```
 plink --vcf discordant_combined.vcf --allow-extra-chr --distance square ibs